Everyone should have equal access to our services and all of our staff should all have equality of opportunity.

 Part one: Leadership and governance – legislative and regulatory obligations (leadership and governance) – The Trust’s board will be leading on establishing and monitoring plans of action which fulfil our statutory and legal requirements.

 Part two: National organisational competencies (NOCs) – these are coproduced core competencies a culturally responsible mental health service should demonstrate.
 These are created through engagement with local racialised communities.
+There are six areas of focus identified to improve the experience of racialised and ethnically and culturally diverse communities these are:

 Part three: The patient and carers feedback mechanism – this component seeks to embed patient and carer voices at the heart of the planning, implementation and learning cycle.

-These are reported to NHS England on a quarterly basis.
+We report our progress to NHS England on a quarterly basis.
 You can read the most recent report here:

 Implementing our PCREF is a key organisational priority for us for 2025/2026 and this page will be regularly updated.

-Get in touch
+Get in touch and get involved

 To know more about about our work on equality, diversity and inclusion, or to have the information in another format or language please email our Head of Equality and Inclusion, liz.johnson@shsc.nhs.uk or call 0114 271 6703.